 The Graduate Assistantship Award is available in increments of one credit, up to a maximum of six credits per semester.
 Students are expected to work a total of 50 hours per semester for each assistantship credit.
 International students may not work in excess of 20 hours per week in accordance with BCIS regulations.
 Students who do not complete the requisite number of work hours will have their awards reduced proportionally.

 Work as a graduate assistant involves professionally oriented experiences that contribute to a student’s education.
 Graduate assistantships may be awarded in conjunction with other scholarships.
 Maximum assistantships, in conjunction with scholarships, discounts, and other financial awards, are not to exceed tuition charges.
+Scholarships and other awards are subject to proration depending on enrollment, and are not applied toward credits that are covered with other aid or offered at a discounted rate.
 Students are not permitted to carry tuition waivers from one semester to another or from one year to another.
 All students must have a minimum cumulative GPA of 3.25, and first-semester students must have permission from their advisor.
 Students interested in becoming graduate assistants should contact their program directors.
 Additional information can be obtained from the Office of Academic Affairs at 516.686.7630.

 Please visit the graduate assistantship page for more information.